GPUNerd? Always Stay in The Know

 If customization is what you’re after, then you’ll love the RGB fusion that can sync with any other Gigabyte products you may have.

 Gigabyte made something special with their B360M D3H.
 It may not be the prettiest board on the market, but it will get you to where you need to be.
-Customers gave it 3.9 out of 5.0 stars on Amazon, making this a great choice.

 The battle between ATX vs. Micro ATX may be over, but the choices are nearly endless.
 However, now that you have this information, you can make a better choice.